I will admit to being somewhat overly focused on the "supply chain of the future?"

 First, I really believe we are on the cusp of new, dramatically different levels of automation, in everything from case picking in distribution centers to real-time supply chain decision support, that will have a game-changing impact on supply chain practice.

 Second, I very much like the concept of historical eras and "inflection points."
-So, my quick summary is that we have seen the foundation era (late 1980s through mid-1990s), when supply chain thinking (cross functional, improving the links) first took hold; the technology era of the mid-1990s through the dot com collapse of 2000-01, when supply chain software took dramatic leaps forward and became seen as essential to supply chain success, to the point of mania in some cases.
+So, my quick summary is that we have seen the foundation era (late 1980s through mid-1990s), when supply chain thinking (cross functional, improving the links) first took hold; the technology era of the mid-1990s through the dot com collapse of 2000-01, when supply chain software took dramatic leaps forward and became seen as essential to supply chain success, to the point of mania in some case.

 That analysis is not perfect, there are overlaps, etc., but think it is roughly right.

-I believe we may see even bigger shifts in the coming decade, largely as noted above stemming from a variety of step-changes in supporting technology (cloud computing, real-time optimization, robotics, visibility) and the impact that will have on supply chain processes and even organizational structures.
+I think we may see even bigger shifts in the coming decade, largely as noted above stemming from a variety of step-changes in supporting technology (cloud computing, real-time optimization, robotics, visibility) and the impact that will have on supply chain processes and even organizational structures.

 All that as an intro into yet another view of the supply chain of the future, this time from the smart folks at McKinsey, the management consulting firm.